 Best views of Florence: where to see the city from above

 If you wish to gaze out at the magnificent views of Florence and its skyline, there are many opportunities and different kinds of viewpoints.
 You can climb to the top of one of the many ancient towers of the historic center, or on the dome of the Cathedral.
 Or you can escape from the city, and reach one of the many villages nestled on the hills surrounding the town.
-The countryside is full of unique points from which to admire the rooftops and majestic monuments from above.
+The countryside is full of unique spots from which to admire the rooftops and majestic monuments from above.
 Here you will find my tips for finding the best views of Florence!

 Best free views of Florence (in town)